iguannago/Katas/basket-service/README.md

 JUnit must be used to unit test `BasketService` against the provided Acceptance Criteria.
 Third party services should be mocked.

 We have the following features that we want to implement.
-Please complete each feature in it's own commit.

-When you are finished, make sure you provide a git-bundle, so we can see your local history (see docs [here](https://git-scm.com/docs/git-bundle)).

 ## Part 1 - Implement Basket Service: